IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 Special measures should consider the specific circumstances of women and men.
 This could be used to argue that the standards applied for special measures for women should not be used for men.
 However, this does not stand up:

 - In any case, the standard of specific circumstances should be applied to both women and men.
-- Some different standards related to specific circumstances may need to be considered, but 1) that does not mean **all** standards related to affirmative action should be different, 2) that only women should benefit from different standards in specific circumstances.
+- Some different standards related to specific circumstances may need to be considered, but
+	- 1) that does not mean **all** standards related to affirmative action should be different,
+	- 2) that only women should benefit from different standards in specific circumstances.
 Men should benefit from different stands where it is applicable.
-3) The different standards for affirmative action in specific circumstances should be limited to the specific circumstances. there is no excuse for wide-ranging use of different standards.
+	- 3) The different standards for affirmative action in specific circumstances should be limited to the specific circumstances. there is no excuse for wide-ranging use of different standards.

+Care should be taken that the consideration of specific circumstances is not gender biased or based on stereotypical assumptions about the situation for men and women.
+EG that women are disadvantaged and men are privileged.

+> The nature, duration and application of such measures should be designed with reference to the **specific issue** and **context**, and should be **adjusted as circumstances require**.
+The results of such measures should be monitored with a view to being **discontinued** when the objectives for which they are undertaken have been achieved.
+ICESCR General Comment 16, paragraph 36

 > The position of women will not be improved as long as the underlying causes of discrimination against women, and of their inequality, are not effectively addressed. **The lives of women and men must be considered in a contextual way**, and measures adopted towards a real transformation of opportunities, institutions and systems so that they are no longer grounded in historically determined male paradigms of power and life patterns.
 CEDAW General recommendation 25, paragraph 10